Normal Sounds and Noises a Refrigerator Makes

 - A cracking or popping sound can be heard when evaporator coils on Top Mount No Frost models are cooling after defrost.

-- Buzzing noises can be heard after getting water from the door dispenser.
-The noise should not last longer than 7 seconds.
+- Buzzing noises can be heard during and after getting water from the door dispenser.
+The noise should not last longer than 7 seconds after you stop dispensing.

 - Buzzing noise not related to dispensing water (above), The icemaker will make a buzzing sound when it's trying to fill with water.
 If the buzzing noise can be heard approximately every 15 minutes, check and make sure the water is turned on to the icemaker.